Dual-Gated Epistemic Time-Dilation: Autonomous Compute Modulation in Asynchronous MARL: Discussion and Future Work

 \section{Discussion and Future Work}

 The deployment of asynchronous Multi-Agent Reinforcement Learning (MARL) is rapidly expanding into domains requiring strict communication and computation limits.
-Recent frameworks, such as the Agent-Centric Actor-Critic (ACAC), have proven that centralizing the training timelines without artificial padding significantly accelerates convergence in asynchronous environments like Overcooked \cite{jung2025acac}.
-Similarly, the Virtual Synchrony Proxy (VSP) alongside Multiplicative Value Decomposition (MVD) mathematically guarantees task equilibrium when resolving credit assignment among agents making decisions at different frequencies \cite{smith2025vsp}.
-ETD-MAPPO complements these advancements; while ACAC and VSP focus on resolving the credit assignment of naturally occurring asynchrony \cite{jung2025acac, smith2025vsp}, ETD-MAPPO autonomously \textit{generates} this asynchrony natively to maximize computational efficiency on edge devices.
+Recent frameworks, such as Agent-Centric Actor-Critic (ACAC), have proven that centralizing training timelines without artificial padding significantly accelerates convergence in asynchronous environments like Overcooked \cite{jung2025acac}.
+Similarly, recent work by Liang et al. mathematically guarantees task equilibrium when managing credit assignment among agents making decisions at different frequencies \cite{liang2025asynchronous}.
+ETD-MAPPO complements these advancements; while ACAC and the methods proposed by Liang et al. focus on resolving the credit assignment of naturally occurring asynchrony \cite{jung2025acac, liang2025asynchronous}, ETD-MAPPO autonomously \textit{generates} this asynchrony natively to maximize computational efficiency on edge devices.

 While the Dual-Gated Epistemic Trigger successfully halts execution during periods of high certainty, it currently relies on a fixed maximum sleep interval ($N$).
-Future work will explore dynamic upper bounds for temporal skipping, integrating continuous action spaces natively as seen in recent hybrid-action asynchronous MARL studies \cite{wrsn2024hybrid}.
+Future work will explore dynamic upper bounds for temporal skipping, integrating continuous action spaces natively as seen in recent hybrid-action asynchronous MARL studies by Liang, Wu, and Wang \cite{wrsn2024hybrid}.
 Crucially, future work must transition from simulated complexity bounds to physical inference deployment, executing ETD-MAPPO directly on edge-AI hardware such as the NVIDIA Jetson Orin and Nano platforms.
 This will allow for the rigorous empirical profiling of wall-clock latency, end-to-end Frames Per Second (FPS) processing throughput, and exact metabolic power consumption gradients under dynamic asynchronous workloads.